NCAA

 - In the 2014-15 season, Coach Mike Krzyzewski of Duke won his 5th national title which is the most of any other coach.

-- UCLA has the most NCAA Men’s Division I Basketball titles with 11, while Kentucky has 8 and Duke, Indiana and North Carolina have 6.
+- UCLA has the most NCAA Men’s Division I Basketball titles with 11, while Kentucky has 8 and North Carolina has 6.

 - The NCAA Men’s Division I Basketball Championship tournament begins with 68 college basketball teams.